junaid9211/tictactoe-with-emojis/README.md

 # TicTacToe-with-emojis 😈😈😈
-This is a fun little tic tac toe game where each player each choose their emojis as tick marker and play the game
+This is a fun little tic tac toe game where each player choose their emojis as tick marker and play the game

 # Emojis to choose from